-When most of us take communion, it’s not normally a “meal” by any stretch of the imagination.
-It’s more of a crumb and a sip.
+When we take communion, it’s typically not a “meal.”
 So why is it called a meal or supper?
-Again, it’s rooted in the Jewish observance of the feast.
+The answer is rooted in the observance of the Passover Feast.

 When Jesus sat down with His disciples, the feast had been prepared ahead of time by Peter and John.
-It was to be eaten in “a large, furnished upper room” (see Luke 22:12), and Jesus would sit down with those closest to Him, inviting them to pull up a seat at His table.
+It was to be eaten in “a large, furnished upper room” (see Luke 22:12).
+Jesus sat down with those closest to Him and invited them to pull up a seat at His table.

 All of this took place so that those closest to Him would know what was about to happen—the fulfillment of the Passover.
-They did not fully understand it at the time, but in a matter of days the scales would begin to fall off of their eyes to reveal who Jesus really was—Yeshua Messiah!
+They did not fully understand it at the time, but in a matter of days, the scales fell off their eyes to reveal who Jesus really was—Yeshua Messiah!

 Jesus was very intentional about the way He distributed and conducted the Last Supper.
 He wanted to ensure His closest friends understood the deeper meaning of the Passover meal.

 When the hour had come, and the Passover meal was prepared, Jesus said He fervently desired to eat this Passover meal with the disciples.
-Don’t overlook the world fervently… with immense and intense passion He ate with His friends.
-This was not just another meal, and it was different than other Passovers the disciples had celebrated years before.
+Do not overlook the world fervently… with immense and intense passion He ate with His friends.
+This was not just another meal, and it was different from the Passovers the disciples had celebrated years before.

 It was intended to give a deep revelation of God’s plan for Jesus, for them as disciples, and for the world.
 It was a shadow of the reconciliation that was to come.

-In fact, Holy Spirit later revealed to Paul (though not at this Passover meal with Jesus) that the great heritage and meaning of the feasts that the Church was to embrace would hold a transforming power that would grow their faith and knit together the Body of Christ.
+Holy Spirit later revealed to Paul (though not at this Passover meal with Jesus) that the great heritage and meaning of the feasts that the Church was to embrace held transforming power.
+This power would grow their faith and knit together the Body of Christ.

-- “… which are a shadow of things to come, but the substance is of Christ.
-Let no one cheat you of your reward, taking delight in false humility and worship of angels, intruding into those things which he has not seen, vainly puffed up by his fleshly mind, and not holding fast to the Head, from whom all the body, nourished and knit together by joints and ligaments, grows with the increase that is from God.”—Colossians 2:17-19
+“…which are a shadow of things to come, but the substance is of Christ.
+Let no one cheat you of your reward, taking delight in false humility and worship of angels, intruding into those things which he has not seen, vainly puffed up by his fleshly mind, and not holding fast to the Head, from whom all the body, nourished and knit together by joints and ligaments, grows with the increase that is from God.”—Colossians 2:16-19

 Paul also wrote…

-The unleavened bread of the Passover meal is a representation of the sinless body of Christ.
+The unleavened bread of the Passover meal and communion is a representation of the sinless body of Christ.
 In scripture, leaven is symbolic of sin.
 Removing the “leaven” from our lives is something only God can do.
-However, we can recognize when it is there and willfully turn it over to the Lord.
+However, we can recognize when it is there and willfully turn it over to Him.